D13David/ctf-writeups/README.md

 ![strange code](images/009.png)

 First the password length is multiplied with 4 and aligned to a multiple of 16.
 Then the value is masked so that the low 12 bits are zeroed out leaving only values greater 4095.
-Thus RDX is zero if the length of the password is larger than 1020 (align(1021*4, 16) == 4096).
+Thus RDX is zero if the length of the password is smaller than 1021 (align(1021*4, 16) == 4096).
 If larger the code will allocate blocks of 4k bytes until we overflow the stack.
 Otherwise the code will just do nothing.

 ```
         00101339 48 89 e6        MOV        RSI,RSP	; RSI = current stack pointer